Evidence-backed practice increases the number of available organs

 Identifying viable donors

-In many cases, hepatitis C-positive organs come from donors who die from drug intoxication.
+In many cases, hepatitis C-viremic organs come from donors who die from drug intoxication.

 “Despite significant efforts to combat the opioid crisis, deaths related to drug intoxication continue to rise,” Dr. Daloul says.
 “Many of these potential donors might also have hepatitis C, but with the proper care and follow-up, these organs can be viable transplant options.

-“Centers like ours have infrastructure and clinical expertise in place to ensure safe and successful treatment and long-term management for those transplanted with hepatitis C-positive organs.”
+“Centers like ours have infrastructure and clinical expertise in place to ensure safe and successful treatment and long-term management for those transplanted with hepatitis C-viremic organs.”